Lazyboy369/IntroToProg-Python-Mod07/docs/Assignment07.md

 ```
 ##### Figure 1 - Pickling part of the script
 For the pickling section, two functions were used, one to store the data and the other to unpack it.
 The `pickle` module is imported first.
-The `store_data` function opens a text file in bianary append mode, creates a list, and prints the data before it's pickled.
+The `store_data` function opens a text file in binary append mode, creates a list, and prints the data before it's pickled.
 The list is then pickled using the `dump` object and the file then closed.
-The `load_data` function is then called and once again opens the file in a read bianary mode.
+The `load_data` function is then called and once again opens the file in a read binary mode.
 The pickled data is then loaded using the `load` opject into a variable that is printed to show how the data remains intact.

 &nbsp;